hurenkam/node-red-hue-services/README.md

 - Dimmer Switch (should work for all versions, but i only tested with v1)
 - Lutron Aurora (don't use it regularly, but seemed to work fine when i tested it)
 - Wall Switch Module (same here, not regularly tested but seems to work fine last time i tested)
+- Indoor and Outdoor motion sensors, all working fine.
+Smart mode can use some improvements.

 ## Common used resources:
 - Room: works fine